jenkinsci/wwpass-plugin/README.md

 WWPass Authentication Plugin for Jenkins CI
 ==============================================
-Plugin for Jenkins CI, which implements authentucation via WWPass Keyset.
+Plugin for Jenkins CI implements authentication via WWPass Keyset.

-### Installing the plugin
+### Plugin installation
 =========================
-* Installing from Jenkins CI repo:
+* Install from Jenkins CI repo:

-  Go to **Manage Jenkins>Manage Plugins>Availiable** and search for "WWPass Authentication Plugin", check it and push the on of the install buttons (for your choice).
+  Go to **Manage Jenkins>Manage Plugins>Availiable** and search for "WWPass Authentication Plugin", check it and push one of the install buttons (according your choice).

-* Build plugin from source:
+* Build a plugin from the sources:

-  After cloning the repo jenkins-wwpass-auth, use Maven to make HPI package:
+  After cloning the jenkins-wwpass-auth repo, use Maven to make HPI package:
-    cd to folder there you put downloaded sources and run command:
+    cd to folder where you put the downloaded sources and run the following command:

     ```
     mvn package -DskipTests
     ```

-  Go to **Manage Jenkins>Manage Plugins>Advanced** and upload recently generated .HPI file from *{sources}/target*.
+  Go to **Manage Jenkins>Manage Plugins>Advanced** and upload the recently generated .HPI file from *{sources}/target*.

-### Setup plugin
+### Plugin setup
 ================
-First, you need to register on https://developers.wwpass.com/ and get Service Provider's personal certificate and key pair.
+First, you need to register at https://developers.wwpass.com/ and get a Service Provider's personal certificate and key pair.

-By default plugin searching certificate-key pair on the paths:
+Plugin searches the certificate-key pair on the following paths by default:

 |                  |         Windows         |             Linux            |
 |:----------------:|:-----------------------:|:----------------------------:|
 | Certificate file | C:/wwpass/wwpass_sp.crt | /etc/ssl/certs/wwpass_sp.crt |
 |     Key file     | C:/wwpass/wwpass_sp.key | /etc/ssl/certs/wwpass_sp.key |

 You may use this paths and names.
-If you want to use another path and names for this files, change it in Jenkins settins (if you are using WWPass authentication as a secondary realm, change these properties in **Manage Jenkins>Configure System**, or if you are using it as primary realm - in **Manage Jenkins>Configure Global Security**).
+If you want to use other paths and names for these files, change it in Jenkins settings (if you use WWPass authentication as a secondary realm, change these properties in **Manage Jenkins>Configure System**, or if you use it as a primary realm - in **Manage Jenkins>Configure Global Security**).